 Best Practices for AD monitoring can include:

 - Mechanisms for Change Control: organizations need to implement controls around users with the ability to make changes.
-Logs should include sufficient information to detect red flags that could indicate account compromise, such as location, device, and time.
+Logs should include sufficient information to detect red flags that could indicate account compromises, such as location, device, and time.

 - Ability to Understand the "Quality" of Changes: Changes via AD can move your organization out of compliance in a matter of seconds.
 Using a file integrity monitoring tool allows you to accurately determine if changes are negative, positive, or neutral.

 - Structured Change Workflows: This can be accomplished with a comprehensive information security policy, which is required for PCI and other regulatory compliance.
 Built-in processes for the implementation and administration of changes are critical for organizations of any size.

 - Ability to Understand and Act on Audits in Real-Time: A FIM solution with human-readable intelligence about changes, can immediately piece together the context of a change, including where it originated, who is responsible, and how it impacts your network.
 Contextually rich, human-readable audit logs can enable true real-time change management with Active Directory.